-M.S.
-Microbiology, Arizona State University
+M.S. in Microbiology, Arizona State University

-B.A.
-Biology and Spanish, Knox College
+B.A. in Biology and Spanish, Knox College

 Kip came to NEIU after working in biocides research and development at Dow Chemical, and later as a research geneticist testing new drugs for toxicity in mammalian immune cell lines.
 At Arizona State University he enjoyed a National Science Foundation Fellowship where he was able to present his virology research to high school students to inspire a new generation of scientists.
 His master’s degree resulted in a publication as well as a patented method to facilitate genetic engineering in viruses.
 His interest in sharing his love for microbiology compelled him to seek employment in a university setting.

 Chicago, IL 60625